Celnet-hub/hng-math-fun-fact/README.md

-# math-api/math-api/README.md

-# Math API
+# Math Fun Fact API

 This is a FastAPI-based application that provides interesting mathematical properties about a given number, along with a fun fact.